 Guidelines for verifying your housing payments can vary among lenders.

-At Veterans United, we require a Verification of Rent for the prior 24 months directly from the landlord, from information shown on a credit report or cancelled checks.
+At Veterans United, we require a Verification of Rent for the prior 24 months directly from the landlord, from the information shown on a credit report or canceled checks.

-Things can get trickier when borrowers pay their rent in cash or don’t truly rent at all.
+Things can get trickier when borrowers pay their rent in cash or don’t indeed rent at all.

 It’s less common for underwriters to request a Verification of Rent on a loan file with initial approval from a lender’s Automated Underwriting System.
 Guidelines and policies can vary by lender.

 Some lenders may want a VOR for buyers who continue to live in their home after a Chapter 7 bankruptcy.
 Others may request them for borrowers with thin credit histories.